patilankita79/ModernJavaScript/README.md

 - To create multiple instances of certain of of objects, you need a constrcutor
 - *this* keyword refers to current instance of object
 - When *this* is in the global scope, it pretends to Window object

+### Prototypes
+- Each object in JS has a prototype and prototype is an object itself
+- All objects inherit their properties and methods from prototype